AlacrisIO/alacrity/docs/paper.md

 some timeout.

 Similarly, most DApps are not of finite length.
-Indeed, most existing DApps are specifically infinitely wrong.
-We will support this by using a Hoare logic rule on `WHILE`s inside of the interaction logic.
-The Hoare invariant will be used to do modular verification of the predecessor blocks, loop body block, and successor blocks of the loop.
+Indeed, most existing DApps are specifically infinitely long.
+We will support this by using a Hoare logic-style rule on `WHILE`s inside of the interaction logic.
+The loop invariant will be used to do modular verification of the predecessor blocks, loop body block, and successor blocks of the loop.
 In the context of our example, we should enable a variant of the game where a draw results in more games, until a winner is chosen.

-In Alacrity, participants represents particular keys on the blockchain we deploy to.
+In Alacrity, participants represent particular keys on the blockchain we deploy to.
 The set of participants is fixed at the beginning of the program and embedded into the protocol state.
 Most DApps do not involve a predetermine set of participants, but instead involve a